 It was truly lovely seeing so many patients, families and friends in the garden and festively decorated garden room, with everyone particularly enjoying the delicious soup and cakes which were homemade by volunteers.
 There was certainly a chill in the air, but thankfully the rain held off and endless cups of tea, along with a touch of festive cheer, suitably warmed the hearts of everyone who joined us.

-Meanwhile, patients have also been busy creating the Horatio’s Garden inspired tree that is part of this year’s Christmas Tree Festival at St Thomas’s Church in Salisbury, and are crafting the lanterns that will be used in this year’s garden lantern parade.
-The Festival takes place all this week (3rd-8th December) and the lantern parade is due to take place on 12th December, so we’ll update you with more festive news soon!
+Meanwhile, patients have also been busy creating the Horatio’s Garden inspired tree that is part of this year’s Christmas Tree Festival at St Thomas’s Church in Salisbury, and crafted the lanterns that were used in this year’s lantern parade.
+With carols and festive tunes from ukulele band The Salisbury Pluckers, the annual parade was enjoyed by patients, families and NHS staff alike.

 In the north, Horatio’s Garden Scotland have been busy preparing their own seasonal celebrations too.